lona-web-org/lona/doc/content/tutorial/06-daemon-views/index.rst

 -----------------

-This example implements a more complex counter, that counts on its own in the background and can be canceled, using a popup.
-This style of view is called "long running" because its ``handle_request()`` method runs, as long as the view runs.
+This example implements a more complex counter, that counts on its own in the background and can be canceled using a pop-up.
+This style of view is called "long running" because its ``handle_request()`` method runs as long as the view runs.

-This is handy to write wizards or to process huge amounts of data.
+This is handy for writing wizards or processing huge amounts of data.

 .. note::